KissKissBankBank/cloudwatch-postman/README.md

 ```

 Choose an `APP_SECRET_KEY` and an `ACCESS_TOKEN_SECRET_KEY`.
 These secret values
-will be used to generate tokens to access the API.
+will be used by CloudWatch Postman to generate tokens to access the API.

 Use these secrets and your AWS credentials as environment variables to start
 the app: